ishan-chaudhary/AIS_project/README.md

 # Data Ingest, Cleaning, and Analysis

   The AIS data is large.
-January 2017 data fro the US is 25 gigabytes.
+January 2017 data for the US is 25 gigabytes.
 The entire year could be about 300 gigabytes.
 There are two options here.
 The first is to put it all in the cloud with all the raw data and cleaned tables.
 The second is to  store all csvs as zipped files, process and clean he data in chunks to a database, and create a summary for every vessel in the data.
 Then, we can sample the raw positions and conduct cluster analysis on those samples.
 Armed with our summary analysis of the entire data, we can then ensure that our samples are representative of different patterns.

   We will first pursue the latter option, but may eventually use AWS to spin-up a PostGres instance for the entire dataset.